-Page experience is evaluated based on a number of factors such as mobile-friendliness and page speed (as mentioned in the section above), as well as other Search signals like safe browsing, HTTPS, and no intrusive interstitials (popup ads).
+Page experience is evaluated based on a number of factors such as mobile-friendliness and page speed, as well as other Search signals like safe browsing, HTTPS, and no intrusive interstitials (popup ads).
 Learn more → Understanding page experience in Google Search results

 Page experience also includes Core Web Vitals (introduced in May 2020) - a set of user-centered metrics (or signals), essential to all web experiences: load speed, responsiveness, and visual stability.

 Google has clearly stated that providing a great page experience doesn’t override producing high-quality content.
-As we mentioned in our guide to the most recent broad core updates, Google has always and will always seek to reward truly amazing content.
+Google has always and will always seek to reward truly amazing content.
 Learn more → Google’s 2020 Broad Core Updates: The Ultimate No-nonsense Guide For Shopify

 How to identify opportunities for improvement?